A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 The zeroth-order electromagnetic term is readily evaluated by making a mean-field substitution \eref{eq:AQL} for $\bgfield{A^\mu(x)A_\mu(y)}$.
 For a charged lepton $\ell_i$ of generation $i$, this initial approximation may be written

-Note that there is a symmetry factor of two corresponding to exchange of the two QL interactions.
-This may be understood in either of two related ways: \begin{enumerate} \item For diagrams such as \fref{fig:basicmass} which separate into two separate terms on performing the mean field expansion of the QL, one approach is to recognise that each term corresponds to a mass vertex and has its external legs truncated independently.
-These two vertices are then indistinguishable. \item Alternatively, for any diagram, including ones which do not separate, recognise that the mass-squared is always applied in the context of an untruncated fermion propagator, say from $x$ to $y$.
+as seen in \sref{sec:Csector}, \Eref{eq:leptonmasses}.
+Note that this expression incorporates a symmetry factor of two corresponding to exchange of the two pseudovacuum interactions.
+This may be understood by recognising that each term corresponds to a mass vertex and has its external legs truncated independently.
+These two vertices are then interchangeable for a symmetry factor of~2.
+Alternatively, for any diagram, including ones which do not separate, recognise that the mass-squared is always applied in the context of an untruncated fermion propagator, say from $x$ to $y$.
 In this context, all fermion connections to the interaction vertices are again untruncated.
 (Optionally, the full expression for propagation from $x$ to $y$ is then used to infer an equivalent mass term, and the diagram may then be replaced by one in which this mass term is inserted into the propagator twice.)
-Applying either form of this approach to \fref{fig:basicmass}, the diagram for propagation between two points is again seen to attract a symmetry factor of two. \end{enumerate}
+Applying either form of this approach to \fref{fig:basicmass}, the diagram for propagation between two points is again seen to attract a symmetry factor of~2.